namman/namman.github.com/source/_posts/2013-01-03-lightswitch-cheat-sheet.markdown

 categories: lightswitch
 ---

+When opening a new screen:
 1. InitialiseDataWorkspace.
-Has already hydrated the data context from database.
+Appears to happen BEFORE data context gets hydrated from database.
-2. Now loads custom controls: ControlAvailable events fire.
+1. Now loads custom controls.
+(ControlAvailable events fire when done.)
+1. CanRun
-3. Created
+1. Created
-4. Activated
+1. Activated
+1. Validate on all the entity properties.
+1. Loaded